Windos/BurntToast/Help/New-BurntToastNotification.md

 ```

 ## DESCRIPTION
-The New-BurntToastNotification cmdlet creates and displays a Toast Notification on Microsoft Windows 10.
+The New-BurntToastNotification function creates and displays a Toast Notification on Microsoft Windows 10.

 You can specify the text and/or image displayed as well as selecting the sound that is played when the Toast Notification is displayed.

-You can optionally call the New-BurntToastNotification cmdlet with the Toast alias.
+You can optionally call the New-BurntToastNotification function with the Toast alias.

 ## EXAMPLES